In the section 6 of Programming Languages course, Dan Grossman discussed about the soundness and the completeness of the type system. He said that:

 - A logic system is complete means that all statements which are true in all models are provable .

 Besides, according to Godel's incompleteness theorems, if your system is expressive enough to represent natural numbers, then it can't be both sound and complete.
 This theorem applies to the type system as well.
-Usually, most programming language would prefer soundness over completeness, since false positive will result in bad consequence.
+Usually, most programming language would prefer soundness over completeness, since false negative will result in bad consequence.

 |||For negative, we mean that the type checker claims that there is no error in the input program, i.e. the input program is correct.|